-Health Education Programs
+Referring Members to Health Programs

-The Alliance offers a variety of culturally and linguistically appropriate wellness and prevention programs to Alliance members at no charge.
-For information, please visit the Alliance Health Education and Disease Management page on the Alliance provider website.
+To refer an Alliance member to one of the Health Programs, please complete the Health Programs Referral Form (from the Health Education and Disease Management page) on the Alliance provider website.
 Providers and members may also call the Alliance Health Education Line at 800-700-3874, ext.5580 for more information.

-Wellness and Prevention Programs
+Health and Wellness Programs